gutsy/sign-power-automate/README.md

 - Click Import
 - Select zip file

-After uploading, you may need to set up the connections to Sign, Sharepoint, etc if you haven't already.
+During installation you will need to choose your connections to Sign, Sharepoint, etc.

 Flows included:

+- Save Completed Agreement to Sharepoint
+- Send New Agreement When A File Is Uploaded to Sharepoint